 The TASC exam was introduced in early 2014 as an alternative to the GED (General Education Development) exam.
 The GED is only offered on a computer whereas the TASC can be taken both on a computer and on paper.

-The TASC exam is available in Wyoming, West Virginia, South Carolina, Oklahoma, Ohio, North Carolina, New York, New Jersey, Nevada, Mississippi, Michigan, Indiana, Illinois, Colorado, and California.
+The TASC exam is available in West Virginia, South Carolina, Oklahoma, Ohio, North Carolina, New York, New Jersey, and Indiana, and information about the TASC pass score is found here.

 TASC Language Arts Writing Test